RaffelRavionaldo/Voice-AI-workflow/README.md

 Create this code with Python 3.11 version

+## App Flow:

+> User records the question --> Whisper generates text from user speech --> sends it to Conversational RAG --> checks if the chroma vector database is created or not, if not, makes the chroma database with embedding models dependent on your Chat models (openAI or hugging face) --> answers user question --> sends the answer to TTS

 ## Tools used :
 1. Langchain : For conversational RAG
 2. Chroma : For the vector database